 How We Tested

-Our selected salad dressing containers were tested for hours by our product tester for the most authentic results.
+Our selected salad dressing containers were tested for hours in order to achieve the most authentic results.
 We paid close attention to each container's design and ease of use, assessing how well they emulsified and poured out the dressings.
 The containers were used with both vinegarettes and creamy dressings.
 We also made careful note of how reliable the seal was–if there was any leakage or spilling during travel.
 Each salad dressing container was given a rating for ease of use, design, size, ease of cleaning, and overall value.

 What to Look for in Salad Dressing Containers